Beqaa Valley: Bronze Age

+In the 11th and 10th centuries BC, the Aramaeans founded the kingdom of Aram-Zobah (also Sobah), mentioned in the Bible.
+Many scholars suggest it was located in the Beqa'a valley.
+The precise whereabouts of Zobah, a prominent city at the time, remains a subject of scholarly debate.
+In the 8th and 7th century BC, Sobah, now under Imperial Assyrian rule, served as the residence for an Assyrian governor, Bel-liqbi.

+According to a surface survey study by German archaeologist L. Marfoe, the northern Beqaa, and thus the Beqaa valley as a whole, was only sparsely inhabited during the Achaemenid period.

+Hellenistic and Roman times
-By the time of Alexander of Macedon, the Itureans, a possibly Arab or Aramaean people, lived in the valley and Mount Lebanon.
-In the Histories of Alexander the Great, the Itureans were described as 'Arab peasants' in the mountains who slaughtered about thirty Macedonians, prompting Alexander to go on an expedition against them.
-Later the Itureans broke away from the weakened Seleucid Empire.

-From their base in the Bekaa, the Itureans expanded their territory to include the Phoenician cities of the coast, and came close to Damascus.
+By the time of Alexander the Great, the valley was reportedly inhabited by the Itureans, possibly an Arabic or Aramaean people.
+According to the Histories of Alexander the Great, the Itureans were Arab peasants living in the hills above Tyre who slaughtered about 30 Macedonians, which prompted Alexander to conduct an expedition against them.
+Later on, the Itureans broke away from the weakened Seleucid Empire to form the Kingdom of Chalcis.
+From their base in the Bekaa, the Itureans expanded their territory to include the Phoenician cities of the coast and came close to Damascus.
 Their territory was eventually absorbed into the rest of Roman Syria.

-The valley was of considerable importance to the Roman Empire as one of the important agricultural regions in the eastern provinces, and was known for its many temples.
-The region also gained the attention of the Palmyrene queen Zenobia, who built the Canalizations of Zenobia linking the valley with Palmyra.
+The valley was of considerable importance to the Roman Empire as one of the important agricultural regions in the eastern provinces, and it was known for its many temples.
+The region also gained the attention of Palmyrene Queen Zenobia, who built the Canalizations of Zenobia, linking the valley with Palmyra.